cocos/cocos-docs/en/cocos-service/agc-auth.md

 `resetPassword(emailOrPhone: string, newPassword: string, verifyCode: string, countryCode = ""): void`

-Resets the password using a mobile number.重置密码(for phone number and email address authentication methods only)。若传入 `countryCode` 参数则为手机登录方式，不传则为邮箱登录方式。回调 Code 为 `huawei.agc.auth.AuthRetCode.RESET_PASS_SUCCESS` 和 `huawei.agc.auth.AuthRetCode.RESET_PASS_FAIL`。
+Resets the password using a mobile number (for phone number and email address authentication methods only).
+If the `countryCode` parameter is sent, it is the mobile phone authentication method, otherwise it is email authentication method.
+Callback code is `huawei.agc.auth.AuthRetCode.RESET_PASS_SUCCESS` or `huawei.agc.auth.AuthRetCode.RESET_PASS_FAIL`.

 **Parameter Description**: